2011 Super Outbreak: Shoal Creek Valley–Ohatchee–Piedmont, Alabama/Cave Spring, Georgia

-Ringgold, Georgia/Southeast Tennessee
+Ringgold, Georgia/Apison, Tennessee

 From the same supercell that spawned the EF5 tornado that struck Rainsville, this violent multiple-vortex tornado struck portions of extreme northern Georgia and southeast Tennessee during the mid-evening of April 27.
 It touched down along Davis Ridge Road in Catoosa County, Georgia, and moved through the town of Ringgold at EF3 strength, destroying numerous homes and businesses.
-A Baymont Inn & Suites, located near Interstate 75 was partially destroyed by the tornado, along with a McDonald's, a Taco Bell, and several gas stations located on Highway 151 in Ringgold at the Interstate 75 interchange (exit 348).
+A Baymont Inn & Suites, located near I-75 was partially destroyed by the tornado, along with a McDonald's, a Taco Bell, and several gas stations located on SR 151 in Ringgold at the I-75 interchange (exit 348).
 The Catoosa County Department of Family and Children Services and other businesses on Nashville Street in downtown Ringgold were also heavily damaged.
 The Kellerhals Center for Visual Arts Education at Ringgold High School was destroyed (RHS itself had minor damage), and Ringgold Middle School was heavily damaged.
 Past downtown Ringgold, the tornado reached EF4 intensity as it tore through a subdivision along Cherokee Valley Road at the north edge of town.
 Twelve homes were completely obliterated and swept away at that location (though they were not well-built).
 Several trees were denuded and debarked in this area as well.
 There were 74 destroyed homes and/or businesses, 60 with major damage, and 118 with minor damage for a total of 252 affected structures in the Ringgold area.
 Eight people were killed, mainly at the subdivision along Cherokee Valley Road.

 EF4 damage to a large brick home in Apison, Tennessee.